 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Antiemetic medicine: This medicine may be given to calm your stomach and help control vomiting.
+- Antiemetic medicine calms your stomach and helps control vomiting.

-- Vitamin B6: This vitamin may be given to help decrease nausea and vomiting.
+- Vitamin B6 helps decrease nausea and vomiting.

-- Vitamin and mineral supplements: Caregivers may give you vitamin or mineral supplements to increase the level of vitamins and minerals in your body.
+- Vitamin and mineral supplements increase the level of vitamins and minerals in your body.
 Vitamins and minerals may be given in your IV, as a shot, or by mouth.

-- External fetal heart monitoring: Caregivers may use this to monitor your baby's heartbeat, and the contractions of your uterus.
+- External fetal heart monitoring is used to monitor your baby's heartbeat, and the contractions of your uterus.
 A small metal disc (monitor) with gel on it is placed on your abdomen.
 A belt will be fastened around your waist to hold the monitor in place.
 The monitor may need to be moved as your baby moves inside you.
 It may also be put on and taken off, or left in place.
-The monitor is attached to a machine with a TV-type screen, or a printer.
-The screen or the paper print out shows a tracing of your uterus contracting, and the baby's heartbeat.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Medicine.com Guides (External)